-The greatest future enhancement for both homeland and regional defense in the next ten years is the development of the PTSS satellites, which will provide fire control quality track of raids of hostile ballistic missiles over their entire flight and expand the forward edge of the our interceptors' battle space for persistent coverage of over 70% of the earth's landmass.
-PTSS will enhance the performance of all missile defense interceptors.
-PTSS spacecraft-sensors are much simpler in overall design than STSS, and use only components with a high technology readiness level.
+The greatest future enhancement for both homeland and regional defense in the next ten years is the development of the Precision Tracking Space System (PTSS) satellites, which will provide fire control quality track data of raids of hostile ballistic missiles over their entire flight trajectories and greatly expand the forward edge of the our interceptors' battle space for persistent coverage of over 70% of the earth's landmass.
+The need for persistent, full trajectory, tracking of ballistic missiles is one of the war fighter's highest development priorities as stated in the 2012 STRATCOM PCL.
+PTSS will enhance the performance of all missile defense interceptors at an operational cost significantly less (and with much greater ability to track large raid sizes of threat missiles) than forward based AN/TPY-2 radars, based on MDA's experience with STSS program costs.
+The emerging concept design of the PTSS spacecraft is much simpler than STSS because it relies on the mature Air Force Space Based Infra-Red (SBIR) satellite system to acquire threat ballistic missiles, leverages PTSS's ability to provide precision tracks of the remainder of threat missiles' trajectories, and uses only satellite components with high technology readiness levels.
 Due to the intrinsic simplicity and component maturity of the PTSS design, the integration of concurrent developments is considered to be a low acquisition risk.
-Partnering with Johns Hopkins Applied Physics Laboratory (APL), MDA is requesting \$297.4M for PTSS in FY 2013 to continue development of preliminary design requirements to create these multi-mission satellites (e.g., missile defense, space situation awareness, DoD and Intelligence Community support).
+Key to our acquisition strategy is MDA partnering Air Force Space Command and the Naval Research Laboratory with Johns Hopkins University Applied Physics Laboratory (APL), with participation of six aerospace corporations, to develop a fully government owned preliminary design and technical data package to enable full competitions by our aerospace industry for the production for the first and subsequent PTSS satellite constellations.
+MDA is requesting \$297.4M for PTSS in FY 2013 to continue development of preliminary design requirements to create these multi-mission satellites (e.g., missile defense, space situation awareness, DoD and Intelligence Community support).
 APL has a noteworthy track record, dating back to 1979, for meeting planned development cost and schedule projections involving 17 significant spacecraft missions.
 We will complete final design and engineering models for the PTSS bus, optical payload, and communications payload in FY 2013.
 PTSS project scope includes delivery of PTSS ground segments and launch of the first two PTSS spacecraft in FY 2017.
+We are fully cooperating in an Independent Cost Estimate (ICE) of the development and 20 year life cycle cost of the PTSS constellation by the OSD office of Capability Assessment and Program Evaluation (CAPE) to achieve a high confidence cost estimate of the development and twenty year life of the PTSS constellation.
+Of note, this ICE will provide great insight into the validity of the recent National Academy of Science (NAS) Boost Phase Intercept study cost estimate for the PTSS constellation that we believe is considerably higher than our estimates.
+Although the NAS study was critical of PTSS's ability to discriminate a Re-entry Vehicle (RV) from other objects accompanying a missile, the NAS did not benefit from an understanding of our sensor discrimination architecture concept nor our classified programs developing PTSS's future RV discrimination capability.
+However, the NAS study did benefit from understanding our disciplined systems engineering process that scrutinizes capability trades to achieve urgent, cost-effective, satisfaction of the war fighters BMD needs as documented in STRATCOM's PCL.